 With a new play-in tournament followed by the traditional four-rounds of seven-game-series, the NBA playoffs are a long road to a championship.
 Betting on the NBA playoffs and finals, however, is much easier.
 NBA Finals odds come out in plenty of time for you to get bets in on your favourite teams.

 Here’s a quick guide to betting on the NBA playoffs and Finals, including live NBA Playoff odds from the top Canadian online sportsbooks.

 See below for current odds on NBA playoff games.
-Also available are overall series bets, games won or lost in series and individual and team props per game/series.
-Click on any odds to go straight to the sportsbook and claim your new-player bonus.
+Also available are overall series bets, games won or lost in series, and individual and team props per game/series.
+Click on any betting odds to go straight to the sportsbook and get started.